 Commonly found across North America, mealworms are the larval form of the mealworm beetle.

 Caterpillars are a common feature of many wild parrots’ diets.
 They’re high in protein (amino acids) and fat.
-There’s also an abundance of them in the wild, so they’re very easy for parrots to find and eat.
+There’s also an abundance of them in the wild, so they’re easy for parrots to find and eat.

 However, some caterpillars are poisonous, so not all species are suitable for parrots.
 As a result, some parrots ingest clay before eating toxic substances as it prevents the body from absorbing them.
 This allows them to eat poisonous foods when sustenance is scarce, preventing starvation.